 At the heart of our brand is a deep commitment to ethical and sustainable practices, and this extends to our manufacturing processes.
 We take great pride in having our operations all in downtown Los Angeles, CA, where we maintain a close and personal relationship with our manufacturing teams.
 We make weekly visits to ensure that design and production run smoothly and to maintain a collaborative relationship.
 What sets us apart is our commitment to keeping the entire production process within a 10-mile radius.
 This allows us to reduce our carbon footprint and support the local economy.

 Our manufacturers are carefully selected and operate in accordance with California State Law on fair wages, vacation time, breaks, and 401k options.
 Our sewers are paid by the hour and not per piece sewn.
 As a result, our sewers take their time and ensure top quality.
-We prioritize the health and safety of our partners by ensuring clean and safe working conditions and anti-discrimination policies.
+We prioritize the health and safety of our partners by ensuring clean and safe working conditions, anti-discrimination policies, and gender equality.
 By doing so, we strive to create a positive impact both locally and globally.

 JJwinks products are thoughtfully packaged in transparent POLLAST!C Poly bags made out of ocean bound plastic.
 Our planet is facing a plastic pollution crisis, with an estimated 5-13 million tonnes of plastic enters our oceans every year.
 This alarming number is projected to triple by 2040.
 Shockingly, over 70% of this plastic waste comes from land, and over 80% of it originates from Asia.
 That’s why our packaging partner Better Packing Co. is taking a proactive approach by creating packaging from 100% ocean bound plastic pollution from Southeast Asia coastal communities.